backstage/backstage/.changeset/stale-jokes-hunt.md

 '@backstage/plugin-catalog-common': minor
 ---

-Added a `parseFilterExpression` function to interpret visibility filters
+Added a `parseFilterExpression` function to interpret visibility filters, exported from the `/alpha` sub-path.